Your brain has a bandwidth limit and you are probably exceeding it

 Conclusion

 Cognitive load management is not about working less or avoiding hard problems.
-It is about recognizing that your working memory has a fixed capacity – roughly 3 to 5 active items – and that every unnecessary demand on that capacity reduces your ability to do the thinking that matters.
+It is about recognizing that your working memory has a fixed capacity (roughly 4 items, with individual variability 2 to 6) and that every unnecessary demand on that capacity reduces your ability to do the thinking that matters.
 Sweller’s Cognitive Load Theory gives you the framework: identify which of the three channels (intrinsic, extraneous, germane) each demand belongs to, then strip the extraneous channel down to nothing.

 Next 10 minutes